1. Home

 Make sure you understand if any additional conditions apply so you don’t accidentally break the terms of your policy.

-What you typically get with adventure sport travel insurance
+What you typically get with adventure travel insurance

-• Medical repatriation: Your policy should cover the cost of getting you home if you’ve been injured and are unable to make it home on your own.
+Your policy should come with repatriation cover, which covers the cost of getting you home if you’ve been injured and are unable to make it home on your own.

-• Cancellation/curtailment: This cover reimburses you if you have to cancel or cut your holiday short.
-But likely will not cover you for cancelled activities by private organisers.
+This cover reimburses you if you have to cancel or cut your holiday short.
+It's worth remembering that any cancelled activities run by private organisers probably won't be covered.

-• Loss of or damage to equipment: Your adventure travel insurance policy might cover some equipment, such as your surfboard, climbing gear or bike.
-But what is covered can vary between insurers, so check your policy wording.
+Your activity travel insurance policy might cover some equipment, such as your surfboard, climbing gear or bike.
+What activities are covered can vary between insurers, so check your policy wording.

 What affects the price of adventure travel insurance?